Does paying monthly bills build your credit history?

 An easy way to make sure you have enough money in your account is for you to budget bills in advance and move your bills closer to your payday.

-What on going expense can help your credit score?
+What on-going expenses can help your credit score?

 In addition to utilities, some bills and typical recurring purchases such as monthly subscriptions, groceries, dining, clothes, travel and gas can also be paid with a credit card with no processing fees involved.
 Not only will you benefit from the rewards, but your credit score can improve if you keep your balance low by paying more than your minimum required balance.
 If you are considering putting monthly expenses like utilities on your credit card, it's important to consider how much you'll end up paying once you take fees and interest into account.